Chris-Slade/CS1538-Team-Project/Report/report.md

 The time it takes for a server to deliver a finished drink to a customer is distributed normally with an average time of 50 seconds and a standard deviation of 25 seconds.
-We obtained this distribution and its parameters by putting the data into a histogram, estimating that it is approximately normal, and calculated the corresponding maximum likelihood estimates for the parameters of a normal distribution.
+We obtained this distribution and its parameters by putting the data into a histogram, estimating that it was approximately normal, and calculated the corresponding maximum likelihood estimates for the parameters of a normal distribution.